 The Archaeological Workshop

-The last two years of campaigns in the territory of Castiglione del Lago have revealed significant archaeological remains; the 2015 survey located a Roman building complex and a possible Roman road.
+The last three years of campaigns in the territory of Castiglione del Lago have revealed significant archaeological remains; the 2015 survey located a Roman building complex (probably a villa) and a possible Roman road; the 2016 excavations revealed a drainage system for the building.
 The goal of the campaign as a whole is to assess the original pattern of human impact in the entire territory, and understand its development since antiquity.

 Umbra Institute’s mission is to develop our students’ expertise in the full range of methods and processes employed in a complete archaeological project, from research design, to methods of data collection in the field, to the cataloging and display of archaeological remains.